basis-technology-corp/annotated-data-model/doc/Examples.rst

 the component is used.

-In the example below, the word has three possible analyses, all with the same lemma and part-of-speech (NOUN).
+In the example below, the word has three possible analyses, all with the same lemma and part of speech (NOUN).
 But they differ in how the token gets broken into compound components.
 The first analysis is the disambiguated result, so the preferred components are "Bund" + "Innenminister".